Hierarchical Tri-manual Planning for Vision-assisted Fruit Harvesting with Quadrupedal Robots: Introduction

 \section{Introduction}

-In precision agriculture, robotic arms offer notable technical benefits, including improved operational precision and efficiency, reduced labor costs, and increased support for environmental sustainability~\cite{bac2014harvesting}.
+In precision agriculture, robotic arms offer notable technical benefits, including improved operational precision and efficiency, which hold potential to help reduce labor costs, and increase support for environmental sustainability~\cite{bac2014harvesting}.
 However, the complexity of agricultural environments and the demands of high-intensity production require robust and adaptable systems capable of handling crop variability~\cite{bechar2016agricultural}.

-Teleoperation systems for agricultural robots have witnessed widespread application~\cite{opiyo2021review}.
-Teleoperated robotic arms in agriculture offer several advantages, including precise human-in-the-loop control for delicate tasks, versatility in handling various crops, enhanced safety by allowing remote operation in hazardous environments, and reduced physical labor for workers~\cite{murakami2008development}.
-Notably, emerging technologies like augmented reality (AR) and virtual reality (VR) can improve teleoperated robotic manipulation by enhancing user interaction and precision~\cite{chen2020real}.
-However, they come with drawbacks such as high operational costs, reliance on skilled operators, and a steep learning curve for effective use.
+Teleoperation systems for agricultural robots have witnessed widespread adoption~\cite{opiyo2021review}.
+Teleoperated robotic arms, in particular, can offer precise human-in-the-loop control for delicate tasks, versatility in handling various crops, enhanced safety by allowing remote operation in hazardous environments, and reduced physical labor for workers~\cite{murakami2008development}.
+Emerging technologies like augmented reality (AR) and virtual reality (VR) can further improve teleoperated robotic manipulation by enhancing user interaction and precision~\cite{chen2020real}.
+However, they often have high operational costs, rely on skilled operators, and require a steep learning curve for effective use.
 The dependency on human oversight also limits full automation and scalability in large-scale farming operations~\cite{fountas2020agricultural}.

-In recent years, agricultural robots utilizing multi-arm configurations have been gaining increased attention.
-Allowing bimanual robots to perform coordinated actions with both arms, for instance, is crucial for achieving high proficiency in automation and domestic applications~\cite{cohn2024constrained, amice2024certifying, chaki2024quadratic}.
+Agricultural robots utilizing multi-arm configurations have been gaining momentum.
+Allowing bimanual robots to perform coordinated actions with both arms, for instance, is crucial for achieving high proficiency~\cite{cohn2024constrained, amice2024certifying, chaki2024quadratic}.
 Dual-arm manipulators have also been successfully applied in agricultural settings.
 For instance, related works have addressed bimanual harvesting for aubergines~\cite{sepulveda2020robotic}, kiwifruit~\cite{he2022double}, and pears~\cite{yoshida2022automated}.
-Our previous work presented an efficient bimanual harvester with various end-effectors to address the elastic energy that may hinder the efficient harvesting of avocados~\cite{liu2024vision}.
-While dual-arm systems with a fixed base have a limited workspace, this can be enhanced by incorporating a third arm as the movable base with additional degrees of freedom (DOFs).
+In earlier work, we introduced a bimanual harvester with various end-effectors to address the elastic energy that may hinder the efficient harvesting of avocados~\cite{liu2024vision}.
+While dual-arm systems with a fixed base have a limited workspace, this can be enhanced by incorporating a third arm as the movable base with additional degrees of freedom (DoFs).